TACC/benchpro/README.md

 ```
 benchpro -B ljmelt
 ```
-We changed `user.ini` so we don't need to use the `--overload / -o` flag to disable the dry\_run mode.
+We modified `user.ini` (via bps) so we don't need to use the `--overload / -o` flag to disable the dry\_run mode.
 Note that BenchPRO will use the appropriate scheduler defaults for the current system.
 You can overload individual parameters using `--overload`, or use another scheduler config file with the flag `--sched [FILENAME]`.

 3 Check the benchmark report with:
 ```
 benchpro -qr ljmelt
 ```
-4 Because this Lennard-Jones benchmark was the last BenchPRO job executed, a useful shortcut is available to check this report:
+4 Because this Lennard-Jones benchmark was the last BenchPRO job executed, a useful shortcut is available to check its status:
 ```
 benchpro --last
 ```